 Get Your Jam On

 No problem.
-Me neither.
-But, I am ready to step out of my red comfort zone.
+Neither am I. But I am ready to step out of my “red-color-only” comfort zone.
 Tomorrow, maybe I’ll pick up something orange!

 What’s your favorite variety?
 Do you have any home canning tips to share?
-Please tell us in the comments section below.
+Please share with us in the comments section below.